-- 3.1.
-Candidates seeking admission to the M.Sc.(Ag.)
-Agricultural Extension programmeshould have completed any one of the following four year degree programmes from Universities recognized by Annamalai University.
-B.Sc.
-(Hons.)
-Agriculture / B.Sc.((Hons.)Horticulture/B.Sc.(Ag.)/B.Sc.(Hort.)/B.Tech.(Hort.)/B.Sc.(Forestry)/B.E.
-(Agri.)/B.V.Sc./ B.F.Sc./ B.Tech.(Agri.
-Bio-tech.)/ B.Sc.
-(Sericulture) / B.Sc.
-(Dairy Science)/ B.Sc.
-(Home Science) courses of four years duration of a recognized university. - 3.2.
+3.1.
+Candidates seeking admission to the M.Sc.(Horticulture) in Floriculture and Landscape Architecture programme should have completed any one of the following four year degree programmes from Universities recognized by Annamalai University.B.Sc.(Hons.)Agriculture/B.Sc.(Hons.)Horticulture/B.Sc.(Ag.)/B.Sc.(Hort.) / B.Tech.(Hort.) / B.Sc.(Forestry /B.Tech.(Agri.
+Bio-tech.) courses of four years duration of a recognized university.

+3.2.
 Candidates who have undergone the programme under conventional system should possess not less than a second class Bachelor's degree.
-The candidates under 4 point grade systems should possess a minimum OGPA of 2.5 out of 4.00 and 2.75 out of 4.00 in the courseconcerned.
-For those less than 10 point system a minimum OGPA of 6.00 out of 10.00 and 6.50 out of 10.00 in the courseconcerned is required.
+The candidates under 4 point grade systems should possess a minimum OGPA of 2.5 out of 4.00 and 2.75 out of 4.00 in the course concerned.
+For those in the 10 point system a minimum OGPA of 6.00 out of 10.00 and 6.50 out of 10.00 in the course concerned is required.
 However, this will not apply to SC/ST candidates for whom a pass in the degree concerned is sufficient.